-During certain vintages, fruit flies may have increased presence in vineyards with cracked berries (typically as a result of rain).
+During certain vintages, more fruit flies may be present in vineyards with cracked berries (typically as a result of rain).
 In some cases, the fruit fly larvae are present in the berries when they arrive at the winery.
-These larvae only survive under conditions where they have adequate access to oxygen and nutrients.
+These larvae only survive when they have adequate oxygen and nutrients.
 Larvae will be killed during the fermentation period and will be removed by the settling and racking process post-fermentation without affecting wine quality.

 An additional factor of note when dealing with damaged fruit is grape nutrient content.
 Microbial growth on the berries and during cold soak/early fermentation can lead to depletion of yeast assimilable nitrogen (YAN) and vitamins.
 In addition, the higher use of SO2 can lead to thiamin deficiency as SO2 reacts irreversible with this vitamin.
 Therefore, monitor YAN and make appropriate additions of organic and inorganic nitrogen (not just DAP, as this will not replace the vitamins).

 In summary, consider the following tactics in dealing with damaged fruit:

 - Sort fruit prior to processing.